Veozen/TeaLang/README.md

 # TeaLang
 The Tea programing language
 Statements use prefix notation and expression use postfix notation.
-No paraenthesis, brackets or idents.
+No paraenthesis, brackets or indents.
 No loops, just recursions.
 No if, just function guard statement.
 No nested function definitions